- Who majors in IdLS?

 How is the IdLS Core different from the General Education requirements?

 By following the IdLS core you will fulfill the JMU General Education requirements, however following the General Education requirements will not fulfill the IdLS core requirements.
+The IdLS core requires students to take more History, more Math, and more Science than General Education.

 So I have to take Math 107?